frslabs/forus-android/README.md

 #### Forus SDK
 This is the core SDK that provides a no-contact photo capture solution with face and liveness detection among other features.
 Its extremely customisable and gives you the captured face image as the result.

-Steps to add and initialise the Forus Proteus Antispoof SDK,
+Steps to add and initialise the Forus SDK,
 - To get started with setting up Forus SDK, refer [Set Up Forus SDK](#set-up-forus-sdk)
 - To integrate the Forus SDK, Refer [Initialise and run the Forus SDK](#initialise-and-run-the-forus-sdk)